When Your Benefits Start

-If you don't already have an estimate, you can get your Social Security Statement online with your personal my Social Security account or use our Benefit Calculators to determine how much you would get if you became disabled right now.
+If you don't already have an estimate, you can get your Social Security Statement online with your personal my Social Security account or use our Benefit Calculators to determine how much you could get if you became disabled right now.

 Other Payments May Affect Your Disability Benefits

-For more information about how these benefits can affect your Social Security payments, refer to the following publications:
+For more information about how these benefits can affect your Social Security payments, please refer to the following publications:

 - How Workers' Compensation And Other Disability Payments May Affect Your Benefit;

 Medicare Coverage If You're Disabled